P05B3

 Will the car overheat immediately if this code is active?

-Not necessarily immediately, as the main mechanical water pump may still be running, but thermal management will be compromised and overheating is a real risk under load.
+Not necessarily right away, as the main mechanical water pump may still run, but thermal management is compromised and overheating is a real risk under load.

 Disabling P05B3 in software